 Summer School has been a life changing experience for our family.
 I recommend the experience highly without reservations.
 Three of our five children have attended ISSOS.
 Our daughter attended two years in a row, taking Creative Writing and Theater.
 Going to summer school helped her get into University and influenced her subject choice.
 The teachers from many different backgrounds are bright, energetic, and leaders in their fields.
 The students are truly an international mix, with no one national group more than 10% of the whole group.
 3 of our children benefited from summer school, finding friends from all over the world and have kept up with many through the years.

 ISSOS International Summer Schools

 ISSOS has been promoting the benefits of summer schools for many years.
-We believe that attending a summer school which offers a truly international student body of over 70 nationalities, promoting high quality academics and electives which are taught by fully qualified professionals in 3 of the worlds top universities: St Andrews, Cambridge & Yale, can benefit young people in a way no other experience can and in ways that last far beyond their time at summer school.
-We hear of friendships that have lasted years after ISSOS andstudents who have visited one another in their home countries.
-We have stories of students who had no idea what they wanted to persue at University or beyond and who have taken part in a academic or elective at ISSOS which they have found a passion and interest in, going on to persue this both during their study and professional careers.
+We believe that attending a summer school which offers a truly international student body of over 70 nationalities, promoting high-quality academics and electives which are taught by fully qualified professionals in 3 of the worlds top universities: St Andrews, Cambridge & Yale, can benefit young people in a way no other experience can and in ways that last far beyond their time at summer school.
+We hear of friendships that have lasted years after ISSOS and students who have visited one another in their home countries.
+We have stories of students who had no idea what they wanted to pursue at university or beyond and who have taken part in an academic or elective at ISSOS which they have found a passion and interest in, going on to pursue this both during their study and professional careers.